openaustralia/morph/app/views/documentation/tutorial.md

 you can use a tool like [rbenv](https://robots.thoughtbot.com/using-rbenv-to-manage-rubies-and-gems) or [rvm](https://github.com/rvm/rvm).

-So far we’ve set up all our files, cloned them to our machine, and installed the necessary dependencies.
+So far you’ve set up all your files, cloned them to your machine, and installed the necessary dependencies.
-Now it’s time to write our scraper.
+Now it’s time to write your scraper.

 <!-- TODO: Break the scraping section up with heading to aid quick scanning,
            So someone can come along and quick find answers to something that’s